The Community Gallery

 The Community Gallery gives local arts organizations the opportunity to promote their programs and services.
 The Community Gallery showcases a wide range of art media and subject matter.
 Based in our Children’s Wing, the gallery serves all of our audiences, including children.

 Who May Exhibit: Non-commercial community organizations living, working, or based in Santa Clara and/or San Mateo Country serving the public.
-Priority will be given to organizations located in Palo Alto who are serving undeserved audiences, teens, and young professionals.
-While the Art Center’s Community Gallery focuses on group exhibitions, individual artists may propose an exhibition by sending an email to email@example.com.
+Priority will be given to organizations located in Palo Alto who are serving underserved audiences, teens, and young professionals.
+While the Art Center’s Community Gallery focuses on group exhibitions, individual artists may propose an exhibition by sending an email to firstname.lastname@example.org.

 How to Apply